imjoseangel/sandbox/kubernetes/netdebug/README.md

 1. `www.google.cluster.local`
 1. `www.google.com`

 It is important to remark that A and AAAA records are requested in parallel.
-This is because single-request option in /etc/resolv.conf has a default configuration to perform parallel IPv4 and IPv6 lookups.
+This is because the `single-request` option in /etc/resolv.conf has a default configuration to perform parallel IPv4 and IPv6 lookups.
 This option can be disabled using the configuration option `single-request` in the `/etc/resolv.conf` configuration file.

 ```ini
 option single-request